 “The mountains, the peaks, the glaciers; that's where I want to be and that's what I want to paint.”

-Alfred Crocker Leighton (October 27, 1901–May, 1965) was an English-Canadian artist renowned for his depictions of Canadian landscapes, particularly the Rocky Mountains.
-Born in Hastings, Sussex, England, Leighton initially traveled to Canada with Canadian Pacific Railway when he was hired to produce commercial art for them.
+Alfred Crocker Leighton (October 27, 1901 – May, 1965) was an English-Canadian artist renowned for his masterful depictions of Canadian landscapes, particularly the Rocky Mountains.
+Born in Hastings, Sussex, England, Leighton initially came to Canada with the Canadian Pacific Railway (CPR), where he was hired to produce commercial art.

 A.C.
 Leighton; Lake Magog, Mt.
 Assiniboine